 “Britt, this is Hayden’s brother, Nate.”
 Misty and Hayden walk towards the house, leaving Britney and Nate outside.

 Britt walks up to Nate, holding her arm out, “Nice to meet you.
 I’m Britney Treys.”
-He stares at her for a moment and shakes her hand, twisting and holding onto her hand tight.
+He stares at her for a moment and shakes her hand, twisting and holding onto her hand tight, twisting it in the process.
 She screams in pain, dropping to the ground.
 Misty runs out of the house.

 Her blood is boiling.
 She rushes to her friend on the ground.
 Correction.
 Best friend.
 “Britney!”
 Her arm was already turning purple.
 She looks up to Nate, “Nate!”
 She lunges at him, but two strong arms hold her back.